genomics-sheffield/genomics-sheffield.github.io/pages/team/index.md

 ---
 title: Team
 permalink: /team/
-slug: team
+slug: index
 type: text
 ---

-Current members of the Sheffield Bioinformatics Core team, and associated staff and students are listed below.
+Current members of the Genomics team, and associated staff and students are listed below.
 Click on a team member's name to get a full biography.

 Previous members of the team can be found on our [Alumni](/team/alumni) page.